 [Page 319, line 33] golf golf was just starting to become popular in England and the U.S.A.

 [Page 320, line 2] Don’t press … eye on the ball the first simple instruction given by the instructor to the learner.
 The phrase will be found frequently in P.G.
 Wodehouse’s golfing stories (which were written after Kipling used the phrase).

 [Page 320, line 6] in heaven above … under the earth part of the Second Commandment (see Exodus 20,4).

 [Page 320, line 12] scarabs the scarabeus, literally a beetle, and derivatively an Egyptian symbol.
-The Egyptian hieroglyphs picture a dung-beetle (Scarabeus sacer) which lays its eggs in ball of dung.
+The Egyptian hieroglyphs picture a dung-beetle (Scarabeus sacer) which lays its eggs in a ball of dung.
 The insect was sacred to the sun-god.
 The scarab(s) mentioned in the story is one of the representations in semi-precious stones or clay, used as funerary ornaments, or as seals.

 [Page 320, line 13] cartouches the oval figures in Egyptian tombs, enclosing royal or divine names or titles: hence ancient writings found in Egypt on pottery, etc.

 [Page 320, line 14] toxicologists persons versed in the science of poisons.
 It is not clear why Sargent as a collector of art and antiquities should have needed the services of a toxicologist.

 [Page 320, line 17] Renaissance music the Renaissance (or re-birth), was a western European phenomenon, a great revival of art, architecture and letters which started in Italy, among the jumble of city states, in the 14th century and was so named as marking the re-birth of culture.
 Palestrina (1526-1594) was one of the greatest masters of Renaissance music.